 Basically, the lighting is mostly up to your taste and how well you want your tank to be illuminated.

-However, if you want to keep even floating plants, lighting should be adapted to the needs of plants in your tank.
-Ideally, you need to want to buy lighting that you can change the setting on.
+However, if you want to keep even floating plants, lighting should be adapted to the needs of the plants in your tank.
+Ideally, you need to buy lighting that you can change the setting on.

 You can read more about it in my articles:

 Step 8: Filling up the Aquarium